 Above: Translucent panels cover the house’s wood frame allowing light to flood the workspace.

-Above: A polished concrete floor can be easily hosed down.
+Above: The polished concrete floor can be easily hosed down.

 Above: A rooftop deck offers another space for plein-air dining.

 Above: A living roof provides insulation.